Marios-Mamalis/road_network_adjacency/README.md

 </table>

 To this end, the present method calculates the connectivity of any two points $a$ and $b$ with the following formula:

 $connectivity_{a,b} = \frac{v(a,b)}{r(a,b)} \cdot e^{-\frac{r(a,b)}{k}}$

-where $r(a,b)$ and $v(a,b)$ denote the shortest route through the road network and the shortest direct path (geodesic distance) between the two points, respectively, while k serves as a parameter regulating the resulting matrix's connectivity.
+where $r(a,b)$ and $v(a,b)$ denote the shortest route through the road network and the shortest direct path (geodesic distance) between the two points (in kilometers), respectively, while k serves as a parameter regulating the resulting matrix's connectivity.
 The higher the k, the higher the resulting network's connectivity.